Information for Parents

 - Encourage him/her to get involved on campus.
 S/he can join student organizations and get involved in a wide range of activities, including service learning, volunteering, research, study abroad, and leadership in organizations.
 This experience helps them develop competencies they can later demonstrate to employers.

 - Remind your student that BALANCE is the key to success.
 Balancing academic priorities, athletics, and student organization membership is one of the most challenging tasks facing students these days.
 Dartmouth offers resources to help students set priorities and learn time management.

-- Refer your student to Career Services.
+- Refer your student to Center for Professional Development.
 A Career Advisor can coach your student and provide a step-by-step action plan for exploration/evaluation of internships and careers.
 Drop-In Hours are available every weekday afternoon for resume or cover letter reviews and quick questions.
 To schedule a 30-minute individualized appointment, students can call 646-2215.